1. Introduction

 Glossary

-Mind the 'sudo' for some of the subsequent examples, which is necessary if you have a root-MacPorts-installation.
+Mind the sudo for some of the subsequent examples, which is necessary if you have a default MacPorts installation.

 Password: